 Trees provide shade and cool our suburbs by releasing water vapour.
 The shade provided not only reduces the need for air conditioning - subsequently reducing your power bills - but it also helps to increase the longevity of infrastructure such as buildings and roads.
 Parking your car under a tree also helps make driving around in summer a lot more bearable!

-As part of our commitment to increase the City's tree canopy, the City of Bayswater has increased its budget and has planted more than 1,500 trees over the 2018 winter period.
-This is in addition to the 40,000 trees and shrubs planted per year in natural areas in association with the City's environmental groups, and the 7,000 plants provided to residents through the 'Plants to Residents' program at Environment House.
+As part of our commitment to increase the City's tree canopy, the City of Bayswater has increased its budget and will be planting more than 3,000 trees over the 2022 winter period.
+This is in addition to the 75,000 trees and shrubs planted in 2021 in natural areas in association with the City's environmental groups, and the 7,000 plants provided to residents through the 'Plants to Residents' program at Environment House.